INTRODUCTION

 The Liber Abaci (Book of Calculation) was written by Leonardo Pisano.
 Fibonacci was Leonardo's Latin name.
 Leonard was the son of a Pisa merchant, and often went with his father to Arab ports and other trading locations.
 On these trips Leonardo learned abstract and practical sides Hindu-Arabic numerals that were required to compute weights and measures systems of the Mediterranean world.
 As an important historical consequence, Fibonacci documentation of medieval trading units reported very old theoretical and practical Egyptian fraction arithmetic that allowed medieval schools and commerce units to be defined and administered.

-Sigler began the process of adding footnotes to parse the LA's deeper arithmetic topics, especially rational number notations and methods written into Egyptian fractions.
-Sadly, Sigler's footnotes are sparse partly based on his untimely death.
-Sigler's incomplete footnotes begin to explain a few of the theoretical aspects of medieval arithmetic, as well as indirectly pointing out a few of the theoretical foundations of factoring methods used by medieval scribes.
-As a projection, the 500 page Sigler translation may lead to deeper exposures of historical threads on which the medieval version of the fundamental theorem of arithmetic was understood by Arabs, as passed down from Greeks and Egyptian scribes.
+Sigler's important work began a process of footnoting the LA's meta arithmetic topics, especially rational number notations and methods written in unit fractions.
+Sigler's footnotes are at times sparse partly based on his untimely death.
+Sigler's footnotes began to explain theoretical aspects of medieval arithmetic, as well as pointing out medieval theoretical foundations of factoring methods that connect to the Egyptian Middle Kingdom.

 LEONARDO'S SEVEN EGYPTIAN FRACTION METHODS (Distinctions)